Abarbesgaard/dotfiles/README.md

-# kickstart.nvim
+# My Neovim Configuration

 ## Introduction

-A starting point for Neovim that is:
+This is my personal Neovim configuration.
+It is based on the kickstart.nvim

 * Small
 * Single-file